tekumara/notes/vscode-python-debugging.md

 # vscode python debugging

-To debug inside dependencies, add `"justMyCode": false` to the launch config in _launch.json_.
+To debug inside dependencies and visualise them in the call stack, add `"justMyCode": false` to the launch config in _launch.json_.
 To enable this for all tests:

 ```json
 {